vrinek/snap-synergies/README.md

 - [ ] add prettier (or other formatter) to the toolchain
 - [ ] rename Counter component to something that makes sense
 - [ ] rename the repo
+- [ ] remove irrelevant header and footer